ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     standard image formats are additionally stored as new format Variations.
     So AVIF is yet another Variation stored in the MediaLibrary .v/ directories.</p>

-    <p>The Styx OUTPUT instrumentarium checks the image AVIF Variation compared
+    <p>The Styx OUTPUT toolset checks the image AVIF Variation compared with the
-    with the WebP Variation and always delivers the smaller in filesize.
+    WebP Variation and always delivers the smaller in filesize.
 If it is enclosed by the <code>picture</code> element container, the sourceset (srcset) order will always be AVIF first, then WebP and for last as the <code>&lt;img..&gt;</code>
     element the origin file expression.<br>
     In case the <strong>WebP</strong> srcset image expression is smaller in filesize than the
     <strong>AVIF</strong> one, the AVIF srcset is suppressed.
 This ensures that always the